1993 Philippine Basketball League season: Maharlika Cup

-Burger Machine and Instafood finish on top of the standings after the eliminations with 7-3 won-loss slates.
+Burger Machine and Instafood finished atop the standings after the eliminations.
 In the semifinal round, newcomer Nikon Appliances won six of their eight assignments to advance into the championship against Burger Machine.

-Behind the likes of Noli Locsin, Rey Evangelista, Jeffrey Cariaso and Rudolf Belmonte, Nikon won their first title in their very first participated conference, winning over the Burger Specialists, three games to two, in the finals series.
+Behind the play of Noli Locsin, Rey Evangelista, Jeffrey Cariaso and Rudolf Belmonte, Nikon won their first title.
+They defeated the Burger Specialists, three games to two, in the finals.